telerik/maui-docs/controls/aiprompt/suggestions.md

 # Suggestions

-The .NET MAUI AIPrompt control allows you to define suggestions for the user prior to initiating a request.
+The .NET MAUI AIPrompt control allows you to add pre-defined suggestions, which serve as hints for the end-users to understand what type of inquiries they can make to the AI.
 To do so, set the `Suggestions` collection of the AIPrompt.

 The user can select any of the available suggestions, which in turn will populate the input editor with the selected suggestion.
 This interaction will not trigger a response request right away&mdash;the user can modify the suggestion first.